slateci/slateci.github.io/_docs/cluster/manual/containerd.md

 ```
 {:data-add-copy-button='true'}

-The `cgroup` driver will also need to be set explicitly in the `kublet` config as we build the `kubeadm` configuration file.
+{% include alert/note.html content="The `cgroup` driver will also need to be set explicitly in the `kublet` config as we build the `kubeadm` configuration file further on in this guide." %}

 ## Finish Up